RIVN Investors Have Opportunity to Lead Rivian Automotive, Inc. Securities Fraud Lawsuit

 Shareholders with $25,000 losses or more are encouraged to contact the firm.

-BENSALEM, Pa., May 2, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rivian Automotive, Inc. ("Rivian" or the "Company") (NASDAQ: RIVN).
+LOS ANGELES, May 4, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rivian Automotive, Inc. ("Rivian" or the "Company") (NASDAQ: RIVN).

 Class Period: November 10, 2021 – March 10, 2022